 Interferon-containing regimens — For patients who are treated with a regimen that contains peginterferon and ribavirin, side effects can be substantial.
 These most commonly are flu-like symptoms, fatigue, neuropsychiatric symptoms, and hematologic effects.
 Patients should thus be evaluated regularly for toxicity during the course of therapy with such regimens.
 This is discussed elsewhere.
 (See "Management of the side effects of peginterferon and ribavirin used for treatment of chronic hepatitis C virus infection".)

 FOLLOW-UP AFTER ANTIVIRAL THERAPY — Virologic response to treatment should be assessed by checking the viral load at 12 weeks following the cessation of therapy.
 Sustained virologic response (SVR) is defined by an undetectable viral level at this time point, which is generally maintained through 24 weeks following the cessation of therapy and beyond.
-However, a small proportion of patients (approximately 2 percent) experience virologic relapse between weeks 12 and 24 [36-38].
-Thus, some practitioners also check the viral load at 24 weeks ensure maintenance of SVR.
+However, a very small proportion of patients (less than 1 percent in studies of direct-acting antivirals) experience virologic relapse between weeks 12 and 24, and some of those cases may be reinfection rather than true relapse [37-39].
+Thus, some practitioners also check the viral load at 24 weeks to ensure maintenance of SVR.
 Although SVR reflects effective cure of hepatitis C virus (HCV) infection, it does not confer immunity to HCV, and patients should be counseled that they are at risk for reinfection with future exposure.

 Patients who achieve an SVR and do not have bridging fibrosis or cirrhosis do not require any specific follow-up for their HCV infection, though some will check an HCV viral load one year after the completion of treatment to confirm that the viral load remains undetectable.